Grammarly vs Ginger: Which One is Better For You?

 • Change in languages

-You can change languages in Grammarly and Ginger but there is a catch.
-In Grammarly, you can only change the preferred English.
+You can change languages in Grammarly and Ginger, but there is a catch.
+In Grammarly, you can only change your preferred English.
 For instance, if you are writing content for the American audience then it can be tuned to American English.

 Similarly, other options like Canadian, Australian, and British English are also available.
 Regarding Ginger, you can literally translate in 40+ languages.